zakishaheen/LetsHack/Uneditted.md

 # What is a hackathon?

-Hackathon is 1 or more day long group event in which people collaborate to tackle any 'project'.
+Hackathon is 1 or more day long group event in which people collaborate to complete any 'project'.
 The nature of a 'project' varies greatly.
-Participants may be co-located or distributed across the glove, from the same field or with diverse backgrounds and skillset, tackling same problem or working on a diverse set of projects.
+Participants may be co-located or distributed across the globe, from the same field or with diverse backgrounds and skillset, tackling same problem or working on a diverse set of projects.
 Sometimes they compete for a prize as well.
 It tests novelty, endurance, problem solving, team collaboration and technical expertise among other things.
 To get a deeper understanding of what a Hackathon is and why people spend time in it, its important to understand what the word "hack" means.

 # What is a hack?